Sean Christie: Carver Road Hospitality

-In July 2021, Carver Road announced plans to open a multi-concept venue Flanker Kitchen + Sporting Club in Salt Lake City, opening in December 2021.
-The 17,500-square-foot multi-concept complex features a restaurant, three bars, 400 square feet of LED screens, private karaoke and golf simulator rooms, a central sporting club/nightclub, and a cocktail lounge.
-Located across from Vivant Arena at The Gateway, the venue was designed by award-winning international design studio DesignAgency and a menu by culinary director Jeannine Glass.
+Christie announced plans to open the first Carver Road venue, Flanker Kitchen + Sporting Club, in Salt Lake City in 2021.
+Launched that December, the 17,500-square-foot multi-concept complex features a restaurant, bars and lounges, and karaoke and golf simulator rooms.
+Located across from Delta Center (formerly Vivant Arena) at The Gateway, the venue was designed by DesignAgency.
+Subsequently, Carver Road opened a Flanker Kitchen + Sporting Club in the BetMGM Sportsbook at State Farm Stadium in Arizona, in 2022, followed by a third location at Mandalay Bay Resort, Las Vegas, in 2023.